freecityhacks/fch-docs/SAFEGUARDING.md

 It is essential that confidentiality in maintained at all stages of the process when dealing with safeguarding concerns.
 Information relating to the concern and subsequent case management should be shared on a need to know basis only, and should be kept secure at all times.

-## Associated policies
-* Code of Conduct
-* Anti Bullying and Harassment policy
-* Disclosure of Malpractice in the Workplace (Whistleblower) policy
-* Child Safeguarding policy
-* Adult Safeguarding policy
-* PSEA (Protection From Sexual Exploitation and Abuse) policy
-* Complaints Policy
-* Procedures for reporting and response to safeguarding concerns

 ## Glossary of Terms

 ### Beneficiary of Assistance

 Someone who directly receives goods or services from Free City Hacks’s programme.
 Note that misuse of power can also apply to the wider community that theis platform serves, and also can include exploitation by giving the perception of being in a position of power.

 ### Child

 A person below the age of 18

 ### Harm

 Psychological, physical and any other infringement of an individual’s rights

+### Data

+Processed information relating to people and the ecosystems they interact with.

 ### Psychological Harm